mattnworb/bazel-java-example/README.md

 # bazel-java-example

-An example of using protobuf and grpc-java in Bazel.
+This repo is an example of using Bazel and Java.
+A bunch of example code for gRPC servers and command-line clients are adapter from
+<https://github.com/grpc/grpc-java> just to be able to demonstrate building
+`java_binary`s that use Protobuf, grpc-java, etc.

-## To run
+## Examples

+### hello-world

 In one terminal: